["trends"]

 Jungle Bird cocktail with fresh pineapple wedge garnish

 The Malaysian Jungle Bird cocktail is known for its unique blend of flavours that make it a favourite drink among locals and tourists alike.
-Despite containing Campari, typically associated with bitter cocktails like the Negroni, the Jungle Bird recipe offers a much sweeter taste that sets it apart from other Campari-based drinks.
+Despite containing Campari (opens in new window), typically associated with bitter cocktails like the Negroni, the Jungle Bird recipe offers a much sweeter taste that sets it apart from other Campari-based drinks.

 12. Rum Runner